 There are many home remedies for ticks which I have heard varied levels of success with.
 I stick with the basic method of removing them with a tweezers though.
 It works every time if you do it carefully.

 Here are some suggestions for avoiding tick bites and for treating them when they occur.
-Use this information with the Webelos Readyman activity badge and with the first aid requirements for the Boy Scout Tenderfoot rank.
+Use this information with the Webelos Readyman activity badge and with the first aid requirements for the Scouts BSA Tenderfoot rank.

 Avoiding ticks bites